FAMILIES WITH KIDS LOVE THE FLYING J RANCH

 SHOWTIME – 6:45 pm

-Be on the look out as trouble may erupt on main street between Sheriff Roy and the Flying J Gunfighters.
+Be on the look out as trouble may erupt on main street between Sheriff Greg and the Flying J Gunfighters.
 These outlaws have been known to cause chaos in Bonita City with their poor aim and attempts at humor.
-And this time they will have help from the infamous One-Eyed Bart.

 Deputy Training School

 Sheriff Roy is looking for some little deputies to help capture the villainous Flying J Gunfighters!
 But being a deputy means more than a tin-star on your chest and a six-shooter on your hip.
 Young-uns 12 and under can learn the Code of the West and join Sheriff Greg’s posse.